Skip to main content

 Bulk Payments

 Bulk payment processing allows users to initiate and approve multiple payments at once.
-To use bulk payments, users must upload spreadsheets in CSV format provided by Trovata.
-Bulk payments support ACH, Wire, and Transfer payments.
+To use bulk payments, users must upload spreadsheets in the CSV format provided by Trovata.
+Bulk payments support ACH, Wires, and Transfers.
 This article outlines the requirements for each payment type and explains how they should be formatted within the file.

-Before using bulk payments, the following requirements must be met:
+Before using Bulk Payments in Trovata, the following three requirements must be met:

 Formatting Requirements